 It was a red Tesla Roadster, one of only a few thousand produced.
-More years would pass before the Model S began to appear on NZ roads (one used import in late 2014 followed by new registrations in 2015).
+Two years later, the Model S appeared on NZ roads (one used import in late 2014, followed by new registrations in 2015).

 Tesla Motors launched its distributorship in NZ in February 2017, followed by the installation of superchargers in Hamilton, serving the Waikato Expressway.
 The first Tesla store opened in Auckland in June 2018.

 Registrations of the Model S peaked in 2017 – the same year the Model X appeared.

 Tesla owners were early adopters, paying more than $100,000 for the fully electric vehicles.
 The Model X numbers eclipsed those of the Model S in 2018.